-Vehicle cybersecurity Waymo's cybersecurity practices 'are built on the foundation on the foundation or the foundation < Waymo 2018 Safety Report 95 Uber 2018 Safety Report 96 GM Cruise 2018 Safety Report 97 Apple 2019 Safety Report 98 Zoox 2018 Safety Report 99 Wayno's cybersecurity practices' are builtUber cybersecurity is comprised of the following hardware, software, and security architecture controls:GM Cruise cybersecurity is built into the systems Satety engineering processApple conducts threat assessments and takes steps to mitigate known and anticipated risksZoox's cybersecurity consist of:are informed by publications like the Vehicle cybersecurity operate salely Waymo's cybersecurity practices "are built on the foundation of Google's security processes and are informed by publications like the NHTSA Cybersecurity Guidance and the Automotive Information Sharing and Analysis Centre's (Auto- ISAC) Automotive Cybersecurity Best Practices Programme features include: Building verifiable software and systems Encrypting and verifying channels of communication Building redundant security measures for critical systems Limiting communication between critical systems Providing timely software updates Modelling and prioritizing threats Ensuring safety- critical systems are inaccessible from the vehicle's wireless connections and systems Ensuring systems do not rely on a constant connection to operate safely Uber cybersecurity is comprised of the following hardware, software, and security architecture controls: Hardware security: Key management Functional separation Security architecture: Security architectures: Oryptographic signatures Data access control Software engineering: Minimizing attack surface Adversarial simulation GM Cruise cybersecurity is built into the Systems Safety engineering process It includes analysis via evaluation tools, such as software scans and threat models, driving design decisions that use a "defence-in- depth" approach It regularly employs third parties to maintain and advance cybersecurity practices against guidance from the NHTSA, the National Institute of Standards and Technology, the Auto- ISAC, etc. Apple conducts threat assessments and takes steps to mitigate known and anticipated risks Zoox's cybersecurity best practices consist of: Using established best practices Developing new cybersecurity architectures Constantly upgrading functional security
+Waymo Uber GM Cruise Apple Zoox 2018 Safety Report95 2018 Safety Report 96 2018 Safety Report 97 2019 Safety Report98 2018 Safety Report99 Mobile app: Participants in the early rider programme use a mobile app to hail rides.
+Rider support team: Team members are available to answer questions, speak with riders and assist in an emergency.
+Vehicle cybersecurity Waymo's cybersecurity practices "are built on the foundation of Google's security processes and are informed by publications like the 'NHTSA Cybersecurity Guidance' and the Automotive Information Sharing and Analysis Centre's (Auto-ISAC) 'Automotive Cybersecurity Best Practices'".
+Uber cybersecurity is comprised of the following hardware, software, and security architecture controls: Hardware security: - Key management - Functional separation - Secure networking devices Security architecture: - Cryptographic signatures GM Cruise cybersecurity is built into the Systems Safety engineering process.
+It includes analysis via evaluation tools, such as software scans and threat models, that drive design decisions that use a "defence-in- depth" approach.
+It regularly employs third parties to maintain and advance Apple conducts threat assessments and takes steps to mitigate known and anticipated risks.
+Zoox's cybersecurity best practices consist of: - Using established best practices - Developing new cybersecurity architectures - Constantly upgrading functional security include: Building verifiable software and systems Encrypting and verifying channels of communication Building redundant security measures for critical systems - Data access control - Remote network access policies Software engineering: - Minimizing attack surface - Adversarial simulation cybersecurity practices.
+GM Cruise assesses security practices against guidance from the NHTSA, the National Institute of Standards and Technology, the Auto-ISAC, etc Limiting communication between critical systems Providing timely software updates Modelling and prioritizing threats

-Waymo 2018 Safety Report 95 Uber 2018 Safety Report 96 GM Cruise 2018 Safety Report 97 Apple 2019 Safety Report 98 Zoox 2018 Safety Report 99 Crashworthiness Waymo uses vehicles that are compliant with FMVSS Waymo's current vehicle is the 2017 Chrysler Pacifica Hybrid Minivan The crashworthiness of the base vehicle is defined by the vehicle structure, occupant restraint systems and other factors The self-driving system works with the base system to be geometrically compatible with standard vehicles on the road Uber's current testing uses the Volvo XC90 GM Cruise analysed the car to account for new systems and included the following additions: Engineered load paths to protect the occupant space during frontal, side, rear and rollover crashes A battery housing structure that protects the internal battery space in a crash Vehicle floor reinforcements to distribute loads and maintain occupant space in a crash Currently, the GM Cruise ADS is mounted on the Chevrolet Bolt base Apple uses test vehicles certified to the FMVSS and has "top crashworthiness ratings in consumer crash tests" Zoox uses a testing fleet that meets the FMVSS Currently, Zoox's testing fleet includes the Prius C and Toyota Highlander Post-crash behaviou ır ' ' Waymo software can detect when it has been involved in a collision and will notify the Waymo operations centre automatically Post-crash procedures involve interacting with law enforcement/first responders and riders via trained crash specialists Vehicles are tested for safety after they return to the road In the event of a crash, the base Volvo platform of the Uber ADS performs safety actions depending on the type of collision: Passive safety features activation (airbags, etc.) Post-impact braking High-voltage battery disconnection Hazard lights illumination Emergency services notification Uber's human operators remain post-crash to provide reasonable assistance to the involved parties, law enforcement officers, etc. Post-crash vehicles will enter a safe state and immediately alert an OnStar Advisor.
-Doors automatically unlock and hazard lights turn on following a crash In the event of a crash, testing is paused until the data is logged and analysed.
-Testing is resumed if the data reveals that the ADS and human operator acted appropriately If an investigation determines that the safety driver or ADS contributed to a crash or other incident, testing is resumed once all corrective actions (software, driver training or operational policy changes) are implemented The Zoox report does not outline explicit post-crash behaviour but indicates that part of its operator training includes various response protocols for crashes of varying severity.
-It indicates the use of remote operators in uncertain situations in order to facilitate a return to a minimum risk condition (MRC)
+Waymo Uber GM Cruise Apple Zoox 2018 Safety Report 95 2018 Safety Report 96 2018 Safety Report97 2019 Safety Report 98 2018 Safety Report99 Ensuring safety-critical systems are inaccessible from the vehicle's wireless connections and systems Ensuring systems do not rely on a constant connection to operate safely Crashworthiness I I I I Waymo utilizes vehicles that are compliant with FMVSS.
+Waymo's current vehicle is the 2017 Chrysler Pacifica Hybrid Minivan.
+The crashworthiness of the base vehicle is defined by the vehicle structure, occupant restraint systems and other factors.
+The self-driving system works with the base system to be geometrically compatible with standard vehicles on the road.
+Uber's current testing uses the Volvo XC90.
+GM Cruise analysed the car to account for new systems and included the following additions: - Engineered load paths to protect the occupant space during frontal, side, rear and rollover crashes - A battery housing structure that protects the internal battery space in a crash - Vehicle floor reinforcements to distribute loads and maintain occupant space in a crash Currently, the GM Cruise ADS is mounted on the Chevrolet Bolt base.
+Apple uses test vehicles certified to the FMVSS and has "top crashworthiness ratings in consumer crash tests".
+Zoox uses a testing fleet that meets the FMVSS.
+Currently, Zoox's testing fleet includes the Prius C and Toyota Highlander.
+Post-crash behaviour Waymo software can detect when it has been involved in a In the event of a crash, the base Volvo platform of the Uber Post-crash vehicles will enter a safe state and immediately alert an In the event of a crash, testing is paused until the data is logged and The Zoox report does not outline exact post-crash behaviour but been involved in a collision and will notify the Waymo operations centre automatically.